Mercedes-Benz R107 and C107: Mechanical troubles

-Model years 1975 and 1976 450 SLs suffered from vapor lock and hard restart because of the under-bonnet position of the catalytic converter.
+Model years 1975 and 1976 for the 450SL suffered from vapor lock and hard restart because of the under-bonnet position of the catalytic converter.
 Starting in MY 1977, the catalytic converter was moved to replace the resonator, located just behind the transmission in the exhaust system.

-The 380SL/C engine came with a single row timing chain from 1981 through 1983.
-These early 380 models were plagued with chain failure problems and the problem was corrected by Mercedes-Benz, free of charge.
-Some models, however, escaped retrofit and may at some point fail as a result.
+The 380SL/SLC engine came with a single row timing chain from 1981 through 1983.
+These early 380SL/SLC models were plagued with chain failure problems and the problem was corrected by Mercedes-Benz, free of charge.
+Some vehicles escaped the retrofit and may at some point fail as a result.

 MYs 1984 and 1985 came with a double row timing chain from the factory to address this issue.

-Another problem area for late 450 SLs was the automatic climate control system.
-Based on a "servo," which controlled coolant flow to the heater core, as well as vacuum to actuate the vents in the interior of the car, the system proved unreliable.
-It was installed on 450 SLs through end of production in 1980.
+Another problem area for late 450SLs was the automatic climate control system.
+Based on a servo which controlled coolant flow to the heater core, as well as vacuum to actuate the vents in the interior of the car, the system proved unreliable.
+It was installed on 450SLs through end of production in 1980.
 Models produced prior to 1978 had a manual climate control system, 380SL models produced from 1981 received a more reliable automatic climate control system.